Nivedhitha-V/job-skill-tracker-pipeline/README.md

 - Built a modular ETL pipeline to clean, extract, and normalize skill data
 - Ingested results into Snowflake
 - Visualized insights using both Power BI (offline) and a live Streamlit dashboard

----

-## Goals & Outcomes

-✅ Ingest and process job listing data (role, skills, company, location, date)
-✅ Normalize & extract skillsets from long job descriptions
-✅ Store and query structured skill data using Snowflake
-✅ Visualize insights using **Power BI** & **Streamlit dashboards**
-✅ Simulate daily pipeline runs with modular scripts
-✅ Showcase a full-stack **DE project that mimics a real job environment**
+- Showcase a full-stack **DE project that mimics a real job environment**

 ---

 ##  Project Architecture